The date 2 February only means one thing in a certain places in America... Groundhog Day!

-During the American presidential election, China decided to see if Geda the Monkey could predict the future.
+During the US presidential election in 2016, China decided to see if Geda the Monkey could predict the future.

 They used cardboard cut outs of both Donald Trump and Hilary Clinton.
 The monkey then predicted that Donald Trump would win by kissing his cardboard face!